 Take It To The Real World

-Humans are hard wired for real world relationships.
-So, a lonely teenager needs to get out of the online or phone experience and get face to face.
-You can use texts or social media to get there, but don’t stop with just the electronics.
-Oh, and you may want to consider even spending time with the people in your house (like your family).
+You can use text or social media to get there, but don’t rely only on digital interactions.
+Oh, and you may want to consider even spending time with the people in your house (like your family) if you’re lonely.

 Expand Your Social Circle